Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  [A template driver](../sdk/templates/driver) that can be used as the skeleton for developing custom drivers.

 *  A command line utility, `mknexrom`, that will do all the work of embedding a device driver within the Nextor kernel ROM.
-It is provided as a Linux executable and as a standard C source file, [`mknexrom.c`](../buildtools/sources/mknexrom.c).
+It is provided as a standard C source file, [`mknexrom.c`](../buildtools/sources/mknexrom.c), and as a prebuilt Linux executable in [the releases section](https://github.com/Konamiman/Nextor/releases).

 * [A Docker image](../docker/README.md) with all the tools and kernel base files needed for generating fully usable Nextor ROM files.